alan-j-hu/alan-j-hu.github.io/content/writing/pattern-matching.md

 innocuous decision such as the order of terms can drastically impact the code that a naive compiler generates, hence why good algorithms are important.

-Neither Augustsson's nor Managet's algorithms fully address variable bindings.
+Neither Augustsson's nor Maranget's algorithms fully address variable bindings.
 Languages such as OCaml and Haskell support *as-patterns*, which bind a variable to a term while matching the term against some wrapped pattern.
 As-patterns subsume variable patterns, which can be expressed as an as-pattern